Queries (OrchardCore.Queries)¶

 Parameters are safe to use as they will always be parsed before being included in a query.

-The syntax of a parameter is @name:default_value
+The syntax of a parameter is @name:default_value,

-an expression (usually a literal) to use in case
+where name is the name of the parameter, and default_value an expression (usually a literal) to use in case

 the parameter is not defined.